sodaviz/dfam-soda/README.md

 ## About

-This project is an NPM package that provides some extensions to SODA that produce an interactive visualization of Transposable Elements.
+This project is an NPM package that produces an interactive visualization of Transposable Elements using SODA.
 The example application can be found live on the [dfam website](https://www.dfam.org/search/annotations).

 ## Usage